 Kenai Fjords Backcountry Explorer is our itinerary dedicated to best exploring Kenai Fjords.
 From a spectacular setting on the shore of a protected lagoon in full view of Pedersen Glacier, Kenai Fjords Glacier Lodge provides an excellent array of activity choices, including kayaking, and bountiful opportunities for wildlife viewing.

 Alaska Wildland Collection covers more of the Kenai Peninsula beyond the national park.
 Raft the Kenai River, explore and hike the Kenai National Wildlife Refuge (pictured below), cruise into Kenai Fjords National Park and then return to Anchorage by the historic Alaska Railroad.

 Alaska Coast to Denali visits not only Kenai Fjords by boat, but also travels overland to Denali National Park.
 Travel from Anchorage to Seward, cruise to Kenai, visit Talkeetna and Denali, then return via historic Alaska railroad.
-Opportunities to sea kayak, hike and optional flightsee!
+Enjoy opportunities to go sea kayaking and hiking, plus optional flightseeing!